 Are you in excruciating pain?
 Call 650-938-1868 for a same-day appointment.

-When you experience a dental emergency, you want help no matter the time or place.
-Mountain View dentist Dorian Shen, DDS is available if sudden pain, damage, and/or another complication occurs.
+When you experience a serious dental concern, you want help no matter the time or place.
+Emergency dentist in Mountain View Donian Shen, DDS is available if sudden pain, damage, and/or another complication occurs.
 We offer speedy treatment that can alleviate a variety of issues as quickly as possible.
 In addition to providing same day appointments, we can often suggest options over the phone that can help to ease symptoms immediately.

 Some concerns can be addressed from home.
 In other cases, you may be able to reduce pain or limit damage with a few simple steps before seeking professional assistance.
 Our friendly and knowledgeable team has outlined some of the initial steps you can take for the following common issues: